Back to rpg

 Costs & time

-The cost is dependant upon the trainer's level and includes both their pay and any helpers the trainers needs to employ (combat opponents etc.).
+The cost is dependent upon the trainer's level and includes both their pay and any helpers the trainers needs to employ (combat opponents etc.).

 You need to train for one day per skill level you are rising to.